h3rald/litestore/src/admin/md/api_assets.md

 > This resource has been introduced in version 5 of the LiteStore API.

 Assets represents another way to query LiteStore Documents.
 All documents can also be retrieved via `/assets/` instead of docs, but when doing so:
-* a non-row version of the document will always be returned
+* a non-raw version of the document will always be returned
 * when querying a folder without specifying a document ID, LiteStore will attempt to retrieve an `index.html` or `index.htm` file within that folder

 This is particularly useful when your documents have been imported from the filesystem and you need to effectively serve files.